 - Place the chunks into the prepared casserole dish - in one layer.

-Dump in a small bowl and mix in the raisins and pecans.
+- Dump in a large bowl and mix in the raisins, pecans and sweet potatoes.